COCTI/certint-amb/README.md

 the core ML proof, but were heavily modified.
 Eval, Unify, Inference and Domain are completely new.

-All the above development were checked with coq 8.11.0.
+All the above development were checked with coq 8.2010.
-(Porting to 8.11.0 is the only change wrt. the version of september 2010) You can compile them with "sh build.sh"
+(Porting to 8.20.1 is the only change wrt. the version of september 2010) You can compile them with "sh build.sh"

 You can also play with the type checker.
-It does not work inside Coq at this point, but you should compile typinf.mli and typinf.ml (obtained by running Extraction.v), and look at use_typinf.ml for how to use them.
+It does not work inside Coq at this point, but you should compile typinf.mli and typinf.ml (obtained by running ML_SP_Extraction.v), and look at use_typinf.ml for how to use them.
 (It contains a number of petty printers and conversion functions that make things easier).

 Here are all the steps: (the first 3 steps are optional)
 ```
 $ sh mkmakefile.sh
-$ make Extraction.vo
+$ make
 $ make html
 $ ocamlc -c typinf.mli
 $ ocamlc -c typinf.ml